danna202/Milestone-Project-1---Danna-Bohnhoff--Blackjack-Game/README.md

 ![blackjack game ](image.png)

-The object of the game Blackjack,is to get as close to 21 as possible without going over.
+The object of the game Blackjack is to get as close to 21 as possible without going over.

 *How do you beat the dealer?